yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

 | Certificate | teamsfx add api-connection cert --endpoint https://example.com --component bot --alias example --interactive false |
 | Custom | teamsfx add api-connection custom --endpoint https://example.com --component bot --alias example --interactive false |

-<p align="right"><a href="#Connect-to-an-API">back to top</a></p>

-## How this feature changes your project
+## Understanding the updates to your project

-After you successfully triggered the command, the tooling will make following changes to `bot` or `api` folder based on selected component(s):
+Teams Toolkit will make following changes to `bot` or `api` folder based on your selections:

 1. Generate `{your_api_alias}.js/ts`.
-The file demostrates how to initialize an API client for your API with support of `@microsoft/teamsfx` package, as well as exported the API client to be consumed in other source code files.
+The file initializes an API client for your API and exports the API client.
-2. Add `@microsoft/teamsfx` package to `package.json` if your project does not have this package.
+2. Add `@microsoft/teamsfx` package to `package.json`.
 The package provides support for common API authentication methods.
-4. Add several environment variables to `.env.teamsfx.local` to provide necessary information for selected authentication type.
+4. Add environment variables to `.env.teamsfx.local`.
+These are the configuration for the selected authentication type.
 The generated code will read values from these environment variables.
-You can rename the environment variables and update generated code to use your favorite names.

-<p align="right"><a href="#Connect-to-an-API">back to top</a></p>

-## Invoke API in local environment
+## Testing your API connection in the Teams Toolkit local environment

-After the command updated your project, please follow the instructions displayed by the tooling to invoke your APIs.
-Generally, you need to do following things.
-You can visit the generated file to get more details for these action items.
+After adding an API connection:

 ### 1. Run npm install

-You need to run `npm install` under `bot` or `api` folder to install added packages.
-This ensures you can have Intellisense support when coding.
+You need to run `npm install` under `bot` or `api` folder to install the added packages.

-### 2. Add your API credentials to local app settings
+### 2. Add your API credentials to the local application settings

-The command will not ask any credentials when generating sample code and adding local app settings.
-But it will leave some placeholders for you to fill your credentials.
-Please fill your API credentials to `.env.teamsfx.local` under `bot` or `api` folder to avoid authentication failures for your API requests.
+Teams Toolkit does not ask for credentials but it will leave placeholders in the local application settings file.
+Substitute these placeholders with the appropriate credentials to access the API.
+The local application settings file is the `.env.teamsfx.local` file in the `bot` or `api` folder.

-### 3. Reference the generated API client
+### 3. Use the API client to make API requests
-The sample code initializes an API client instance for you and exports it.
-So in your source code, you can import the API client instance and use it:
+Import the API client from the source code that needs access to the API:

 ``` ts
 import { yourApiClient } from '{relative path to the generated file}'
 ```

-### 4. Make http(s) requests to target API (with axios)
+### 4. Make http(s) requests to target API (with Axios)
-The generated API client is an axios instance.
-[Axios](https://www.npmjs.com/package/axios) is a popular nodejs package that helps you make http(s) requests.
-You can visit axios [documentation](https://axios-http.com/docs/example) to learn how to make http(s) requests with it.
+The generated API client is an Axios API client.
+Use the Axios client to make requests to the API.

+[Axios](https://www.npmjs.com/package/axios) is a popular nodejs package for making http(s) requests.
+You can visit Axios [documentation](https://axios-http.com/docs/example) for more information.

 ## Invoke the API in remote environment
 Please add app settings for your hosting environments if you are ready to move your application to the cloud.